Montel Williams Says He’s ‘Blessed To Be Alive’ After Suffering A Stroke

 Williams made it back to his hotel room, where his wife Tara Fowler called an ambulance.

-Williams is lucky to be alive today, an expert on strokes told People, since the type of stroke he suffered kills or causes neurological deficiencies in about 50 percent of patients.
+Williams is lucky to be alive today, an expert on strokes told People, since the type of stroke that he suffered kills — or causes neurological deficiencies — in about 50 percent of patients.

 More tomorrow on GMA and Dr. Oz.
 Grateful to be alive. https://t.co/O2bNX6iBER pic.twitter.com/rgq86bebzo